Income Tax Calculator

 - Moving expenses–The costs of transporting household items from one residence to another for work or business purposes are usually fully deductible, as long as they are not reimbursed by the taxpayer's employer.
 The taxpayer's new place of employment must be at least 50 miles away from the previous residence.

-BTL deductions refer to the Standard Deduction or Itemized Deductions from Schedule A and personal exemptions.
-A BTL deduction is always limited to the amount of the actual deduction.
+BTL deductions refer to the Standard Deduction or Itemized Deductions from Schedule A. A BTL deduction is always limited to the amount of the actual deduction.
 For example, a $1,000 deduction can only reduce net taxable income by $1,000.
 Please consult the official IRS website for more detailed information regarding precise calculations of tax deductions.
-Examples of common BTL deductions are listed below along with basic information.
+Examples of common BTL deductions are listed below, along with basic information.

-- Mortgage interest–This can apply to a regular mortgage up to a certain limit; $750,000 (or $375,000 if married filing separately) in 2018, for a main residency, a second mortgage, a line of credit, or a home equity loan.
+- Mortgage interest–This can apply to a regular mortgage up to a certain limit; $750,000 (or $375,000 if married filing separately) in 2020 and 2021, for a main residency, a second mortgage, a line of credit, or a home equity loan.
 Loans that aren't secured debt on a home are considered personal loans, which are not deductible.
-The IRS defines a "home" as anything from a house, to a condo, co-op, mobile home, boat, or RV.
+The IRS defines a "home" as anything from a house to a condo, co-op, mobile home, boat, or RV.

 - Charitable donations–Only donations to qualified charities can qualify as tax deductions.
-Handouts to the homeless or payments to local organizations that aren't classified as a nonprofit by the IRS cannot be tax deductible.
+Handouts to the homeless or payments to local organizations that aren't classified as non-profit by the IRS cannot be deducted.

 - Medical expenses–Any expense paid for the prevention, diagnosis, or medical treatment of physical or mental illness or any amounts paid to treat or modify parts or functions of the body for health can be deducted.
 Medical expenses for cosmetic purposes do not qualify.
 If premiums are paid with after-tax dollars, deductions are limited only to the expenses that exceed 10% of adjusted gross income, and 7.5% for anyone 65 and older.
 Note that health savings account contributions are ATL deductions.

 - Sales and local tax–Sometimes referred to as SALT (state and local tax), this federal deduction can be either income tax or sales tax, but not both.
-Taxpayers who live in states that don't have an income tax are probably better off using their sales tax for deduction.
-In 2018, this deduction cannot exceed $10,000.
+Taxpayers who live in states that don't have an income tax are probably better off using their sales tax for the deduction.
+In 2020 and 2021, this deduction cannot exceed $10,000.

 Most BTL deductions are the run-of-the-mill variety above, including several others like investment interest or tax preparation fees.
 However, the IRS allows the deduction of certain costs that can reduce tax bills.
 Examples are given below, though they are not the entire package.
 For further information, visit the official IRS website.